padmarajnidagundi/padmarajnidagundi/README.md

 QA Skills
 • AI QA & Model Testing – Test AI chat applications for performance, accuracy, bias, and robustness.
 • Test Automation & Frameworks – Build scalable automation using Selenium, Cypress, and AI-driven testing tools.
-• AI Tools -  GitHub Copilot, ChatGPT, Deepseek
 • Agile Methodologies
-• Hands-on experience with JavaScript for Software testing frameworks such as Cypress, Selenium,  Playwright and RESTfull.
+• Hands-on experience with JavaScript for Software testing frameworks such as Cypress, Selenium, TestNG,  Playwright and RESTfull.
 • Team management and mentorship
 • Teamwork
 • Problem Solving
 • Engineering

+AI-Specific Skills
+• Test AI chat applications for performance, accuracy, bias, and robustness.
+• Integrating AI with automation testing and test case creation and documentation.
+• Promoting an AI-first mindset with API and functional testing.
+• AI Tools and Promote Engineering -  GitHub Copilot, ChatGPT, Deepseek

 Career highlights
 - Implemented a UI test automation framework and integrated a new end-to-end testing suite that reduced regressions by 70%.
 Additionally.